3.9. Module Handling

 Show Scripting Console

-Opens the Scripting Console for scripting in the context of the current module, see Section 4.7.1, “Show Scripting Console”.
+Opens the Scripting Console with the context of the current module, allowing, for example, ctx.field("fieldName") calls to reference and access fields belonging to that module, see Section 4.7.1, “Show Scripting Console”.

 3.9.1.2.
 Instance Name